jonschlinkert/is-valid-year/README.md

 # is-valid-year [![NPM version](https://badge.fury.io/js/is-valid-year.svg)](http://badge.fury.io/js/is-valid-year)

 > Returns true if a year is valid based on a given year, range of years, sequences of years, or any mixture of these.
+Useful for validating copyrights, dates that are parsed from physical documents, etc.

 ## Install